matejbizjak/kumuluzee-nats/core/README.md

 private SimpleClient simpleClient;
 ```

+> :warning: Please, make sure to set the `bean-discovery-mode` to `all` in the `beans.xml` file or the generated class will not be discovered.

 ### Using a NATS client

 After injecting a client to our service, we can call the methods from the interface.